C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 *On the notion of sources in history, in case you need help with the sub-assignment 2.d*

 "Primary and secondary sources explained". *History Skills* https://www.historyskills.com/. [https://www.historyskills.com/source-criticism/analysis/source-kind-and-type/](https://www.historyskills.com/source-criticism/analysis/source-kind-and-type/)

-**On Wikipedia infrastructure**

-Apostolopoulos, Petros.
-“Discussing the Past: The Production of Historical Knowledge on Wikipedia.”
-(Ph.D., Raleigh, N.C., North Carolina State University, 2022), https://repository.lib.ncsu.edu/items/e230ad0d-9a52-48ae-bef1-65791ebdc3e6.
-(Chapter 1)

-Ford, Heather. _Writing the Revolution.
-Wikipedia and the Survival of Facts in the Digital Age_.
-Cambridge, Massachusetts and London, England: MIT Press, 2022.
-(Chapter 1)

-Jemielniak, Dariusz. _Common Knowledge?
-An Ethnography of Wikipedia_.
-Stanford: Stanford University Press, 2014.

-Reagle, Joseph. _Good Faith Collaboration: The Culture of Wikipedia_.
-Massachusetts: The MIT Press, 2010.
-(Chapters 3, 4, 6 & Conclusion)

 ## Assignment 3 - Writing on Wikipedia: Structure and Historical Narrative